 This is the first and foremost question that you need to ask yourself to understand whether the amount that you are considering to borrow is affordable for you.
 Because if you fail to make the repayments on time and in full, your credit score will take a toll.
 In addition to that, you may be issued a County Court Judgement (CCJ) after you miss a series of payments.
 A CCJ may stay on your credit report for 6 long years.
 As an aftereffect of this, lenders or financial institutions may not accept your application for a new financial product that you apply for.

-In short, your credit record will be ruined and it will also impact your future borrowing experience if you do not make timely repayments.
+In short, it will gravely impact your credit score and future borrowing experience if you do not make timely repayments.
 Therefore, decide on the loan amount and the duration of the loan before applying to any lender.

 2. How much do I have to pay as interest?